Memorial University of Newfoundland: Research

-Research at Memorial University spans six faculties and six schools on the St. John's campus, three schools at Grenfell Campus, and three schools at the Marine Institute, covering a broad range of basic, interdisciplinary, and applied research topics.
-It also includes specialised centres in marine learning that study ocean technology, aquaculture, sustainable fishery, and offshore safety.
+Research at Memorial University spans six faculties and six schools on the St. John's campus, three at the Grenfell Campus, and three at the Marine Institute, covering a broad range of basic, interdisciplinary, and applied research topics.
+It also includes centres in marine learning that study ocean technology, aquaculture, sustainable fishery, and offshore safety.
 Over 40% of Memorial's research is ocean-related (68% in the Faculty of Science alone).

-Memorial University recently joined with Dalhousie University and the University of Prince Edward Island to form the Ocean Frontier Institute, a collaborative research initiative aimed at harnessing the vast potential of the world's oceans.
+Memorial University joined with Dalhousie University and the University of Prince Edward Island to form the Ocean Frontier Institute, a collaborative research initiative aimed at harnessing the potential of the world's oceans.
 Memorial University is a member of the University of the Arctic, an international cooperative network of universities, colleges, and other organizations concerned with education and research in Arctic region.
 Memorial is also a member of the International Association of Universities, Universities Canada, Association of Commonwealth Universities, Canadian Virtual University, and the Canadian Bureau for International Education.

 In 2009, Memorial University launched Yaffle to provide researchers and community partners an opportunity to connect and exchange ideas, expertise, research interests, and publicly engaged activities in an open and accessible way.
 Yaffle is managed by the Leslie Harris Centre of Regional Policy and Development at Memorial University.

 Research impact

 Out of 50 universities in Canada, Research Infosource ranked Memorial University the 20th most research-intensive for fiscal year 2016, with a sponsored research income of $91.178 million, averaging $93,500 per faculty member.
 Times Higher Education ranked Memorial University 17th among Canadian universities for subject-normalised total citations.

-According to Memorial University's President's Report 2017, Memorial's total research funding for fiscal year 2016-17 was over $100 million.
-Memorial is the seat of 20 active Canada Research Chairs, and 13 sponsored research chairs.
+According to Memorial University's President's Report 2017, Memorial's total research funding for the fiscal year 2016-17 was over $100 million.
+Memorial is the seat of 20 active Canada Research Chairs and 13 sponsored research chairs.